MLHale/nebraska-gencyber/students/Intro_iot_node_red/README.md

  ![Internet of Things](img/Internet_of_Things.png)

  These devices communicate with you, perhaps a cloud server, maybe even each other.
 Although some devices such as phones or tablets have very powerful operating systems and security features, many IoT devices such as thermostats or fitbits don’t have security features due to the added cost and drain on batteries.
 Is that a problem?
 The general consensus amongst security experts is this is like running with scissors.
-It may help you get a task done but at some point you may find the results painful.
+It may help you get a task done but at some point, you may find the results painful.
 Where do we start with addressing the issue?
 Let’s start by taking a very generalized look at an IoT device.

  ![IoT Block Diagram](img/IoT_block.png)